James Stone (executive): Early life and education

 James M. (Jim) Stone was born in New York City in 1947.
 His father was an attorney and a poet, and his mother, Babette Rosmond, was an author and also the fiction editor of Seventeen magazine.
 His younger brother is the writer Gene Stone.
 Stone was educated in the public schools of Pelham, New York, and at Harvard University.
 In 1969, Stone received his bachelor's degree, graduating with Highest Honors in Economics, and was elected a member to Phi Beta Kappa.
 His academic work was recognized with the Young Prize for the best undergraduate economics thesis, as well as the Goldsmith Prize for best research paper presented to the Graduate School in Economics.
-Stone later received his Ph.D. in Economics from Harvard in 1973.
+Stone received his Ph.D. in Economics from Harvard in 1973.
 He was appointed as a lecturer in economics by the Harvard faculty to teach courses on the economics of securities markets.

 Career

 While teaching at Harvard, Stone consulted in the insurance industry on a part-time basis.
 During this period, he completed six examinations for admission to the Casualty Actuarial Society (CAS), and his 1973 paper on the insurance of catastrophic risk became a standard requirement of the CAS syllabus.

 In 1975, Stone was appointed Insurance Commissioner for the Commonwealth of Massachusetts by Governor Michael S. Dukakis.
 In 1979, Stone was appointed chairman of the United States Commodity Futures Trading Commission (CFTC) by President Jimmy Carter.
-Stone’s CFTC tenure was controversial due to his calls for tight position limits, enhanced disclosure, and high margin requirements on derivatives.
+Stone’s CFTC tenure was controversial due to his calls for tight position limits, enhanced disclosure, and high margin requirements to reduce excessive leverage in derivative markets.
 The trading profession and his fellow Commissioners dismissed his assertions that the burgeoning scale of speculative derivatives could prove destabilizing for the economy as a whole.
+Stone's proposals received a measure of support only after his tenure ended.
+In the wake of the 2008 financial crisis, Paul Volcker, the Federal Reserve chairman during Stone's time in Washington, D.C., wrote to Stone: "A lot of lessons have not been learned...we are in substantial agreement."
+Michael Dukakis wrote that, had he been elected president, Stone would have been his Treasury Secretary.
+President Carter, in his final years, told Stone: "I wasn't focused on your issues then, but you were right."
+None of Stone's major reform proposals have been adopted to date.
 In 1983, Stone finished his term in Washington at the CFTC and returned to Boston.
 In 1982, he founded Plymouth Rock Assurance Corporation.
 He has been the group's CEO since its establishment.

-The Plymouth Rock Assurance Group of Companies operates a number of personal lines insurers, specializing in automobile and homeowners coverage in the Northeast United States.
-It manages approximately $1.7 billion in annual premiums.
+The Plymouth Rock Assurance Group operates a number of personal lines insurers, specializing in automobile and homeowners coverage in the Northeast United States.
+It manages over $2.5 billion in annual premiums.

 Stone served on the Board of Directors of The Boston Globe Newspaper Corporation from 1998 to 2006, and for five years as vice chairman of GlobalPost, a web-based international news service.